Tax Guide for US Citizens Living in Canada

-Remember: you will need to complete your Canadian taxes in order to complete your US expat taxes.
+You must file your Canadian Taxes to complete your US expat taxes.

 Canada has a longstanding commitment to the social distribution of its residents’ wealth, and as such, many specific taxes are applied to expats who fit certain financial scenarios.
 The most common taxes are described below.

 If you’re considered a resident of Canada, you will be taxed on your worldwide income.
-However, Canada has tax treaties with many countries, including the US, to avoid instances of double taxation.
+However, Canada has tax treaties with many countries, including the US, to avoid double taxation.